opt-out-tools/opt-out/README.md

 Sexual harassment and sexist hate speech are described by [international law](https://tbinternet.ohchr.org/Treaties/CEDAW/Shared%20Documents/1_Global/CEDAW_C_GC_35_8267_E.pdf) as acts of *gender based violence* happening *online* and *in technology-mediated spaces* that inflict *physical, mental or sexual harm or suffering, threats of such acts, coercion* and *other deprivations of liberty*.
 This is a global tragedy affecting the well-being, economical potential and representation of women.
 Let's __Stop It.__

-To learn more about this problem and explore the steps Stop It is taking to combat it, see the [Stop It Wiki](https://github.com/malteserteresa/stop-it/wiki/The-Problem).
+To learn more about this problem and explore the steps Stop It is taking to combat it, see the [Opt Out Wiki](https://github.com/malteserteresa/stop-it/wiki/The-Problem).

 ## Project Development

-Stop It is an open source project under active development.
+Opt Out is an open source project under active development.
 Currently, machine learning models are being evaluated for their ability to classify sexual harrassment text.
 If you would like to test the current model (trained on troll data), please see the 'Installation Instructions' below.
 If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/stop-it/blob/master/contributing.md).

 ## Installation Instructions